dcostap/personal-blog/_posts/2021-07-16-beauty-of-simple-code.md

 title:      The beauty of simplicity in programming
 ---

 [Kotlin](https://kotlinlang.org/) is an amazing programming language.
-I've been using it for close to 4 years now, and after all this time I've only got a few complaints about the design of the language.
+I've been using it to code all my hobby projects for close to 4 years now, and after all this time I would only change 2 or 3 small things that mildly annoy me about its language design.

 However, hearing about the new [Jai programming language](https://github.com/BSVino/JaiPrimer/blob/master/JaiPrimer.md) and the reasonings behind its inception (explained by the creator Jon Blow in some very interesting [videos](https://www.youtube.com/watch?v=TH9VCN6UkyQ) and [conferences](https://www.youtube.com/watch?v=uZgbKrDEzAs)), really got me thinking about the value - *and beauty* - of simplicity in programming.

 ## I love Kotlin, but damn is it complex

-Kotlin is what we may call a **really complex language**.
+Kotlin is what I'd call a **really complex language**.
 It's one of these modern programming languages that can do - *or try to do* - just about everything.

 They are object oriented, but also functional (_because it's trendy_).
 But with most of them you could also theoreticallly do some procedural style programming.